morxs/go-hana/README.md

 ## Usage of gen_code_ddf.go

 The source code is only print out to terminal.
 However, you can easily to use `>` to save it into file (ie `go run gen_code_ddf.go > output.txt`

+## Revision

+This repo have been on heavy project structure reorganization.
+Something maybe broken. xoxo